zhouhao628/text-analysis-AST/README.rst

 Keyphrases graph
 ~~~~~~~~~~~~~~~~

 The *east* software also allows to construct a **keyphrases relation graph**, which indicates implications between different keyphrases according to the text corpus being analysed.
-The graph construction algorithm is based on the analysis of co-occurrences of keyphrases in the text c
+The graph construction algorithm is based on the analysis of co-occurrences of keyphrases in the text corpus.
+A keyphrase is considered to imply another one if that second phrase occurs frequently enough in the same texts as the first one (that frequency is controlled